 #ChowkidarChorHai: Chant BPCL workers showing protest

-New Delhi, Oct 08: The Bharat Petroleum (BPCL) workers chanting 'Chowkidar Chor Hai' slogans in protested as Modi Govt is planning to fully privatize the company by selling all of its 53% stakes.
+New Delhi, Oct 08: The Bharat Petroleum (BPCL) workers chanting 'Chowkidar Chor Hai' slogan in protest as Modi Govt is planning to fully privatize the company by selling all of its 53 per cent stakes.

 Earlier, the international Credit Rating Agency Moody's warned of downgrading BPCL to Ba1, if the government goes ahead with privatization by selling its stake to a private entity.